opengauss-mirror/docs/content/en/docs/Developerguide/segment-page-storage-functions.md

 -   local\_space\_shrink\(tablespacename TEXT, databasename TEXT\)

-    Description: Compresses specified physical segment-page space on the current node.
+    Description: Shrinks specified physical segment-page space on the current node.
 Only the currently connected database can be shrank.

     Return value: empty

 -   gs\_space\_shrink\(int4 tablespace, int4 database, int4 extent\_type, int4 forknum\)

-    Description: Works similar to  **local\_space\_shrink**, that is, compresses specified physical segment-page space.
+    Description: Works similar to  **local\_space\_shrink**, that is, shrinks specified physical segment-page space.
 However, the parameters are different.
 The input parameters are the OIDs of the tablespace and database, and the value of  **extent\_type**  is an integer ranging from 2 to 5.
 Note: The value  **1**  of  **extent\_type**  indicates segment-page metadata.
-Currently, the physical file that contains the metadata cannot be compressed.
+Currently, the physical file that contains the metadata cannot be shrunk.
 This function is used only by tools.
 You are not advised to use it directly.

     Return value: empty